-These paths will be noted in the spec file.
+These paths will be noted in the spec file in the pathex argument.
 They will be added to the current sys.path during analysis.

 Listing Hidden Imports

 If Analysis thinks it has found all the imports, but the app fails with an import error, the problem is a hidden import; that is, an import that is not visible to the analysis phase.